-- 26.1.1.
-To be appointed for an IBA Competition, the Technical Delegate must have successfully passed the IBA Technical Delegate Certification Course or the IBA Technical Delegate Certification Course. - 26.1.2.
+- 26.1.
+Qualification and Eligibility - 26.1.1.
+To be appointed for an IBA Competition, the Technical Delegate must have successfully passed the IBA Technical Delegate Certification Course or the International Technical Official Certification Course, with a recommendation based on extensive experience as an NTO at the TD or Supervisor level. - 26.1.2.
 To be a Technical Delegate at an IBA Competition, a person cannot be an active Coach, Referee, Judge, Team Manager and/or Boxer, nor should have ever been sanctioned with an over six (6) month suspension. - 26.1.3.
 The Technical Delegate may not be a national of the country where the IBA Competition takes place. - 26.1.4.
 The Technical Delegate must respect and sign the IBA Code of Conduct (Appendix 4 of these rules) and upload it to his/her IBA Database profile.

 - 26.2.1.
 Prior to the start of an IBA Competition, the Technical Delegate is responsible for conducting a Technical Meeting with Team Officials. - 26.2.2.
 Prior to the start and throughout an IBA Competition, the Technical Delegate is responsible for ensuring that the FOP and the athletes' and officials' areas are functioning as per the IBA Technical and Competition Rules. - 26.2.3.
 A Session does not commence without the presence of the Technical Delegate. - 26.2.3.1.
 In the event that the Technical Delegate is not present, a qualified designee will assume the role of the Technical Delegate. - 26.2.4.
 During an IBA Competition, the Technical Delegate will be responsible for overseeing all Bout decisions. - 26.2.5.
 The Technical Delegate will review the scores and obtain feedback from the Referee and Judge Evaluators regarding the performance of the Referees and Judges. - 26.2.5.1.
-The Technical Delegate will immediately suspend a Referee and/or Judge for the rest of the Competition day for any wrongdoing.
-Once the Competition is completed, the Technical Delegate will discuss any further recommendation to the Disciplinary Commission regarding sanctioning the Referee and Judge. - 26.2.6.
-In IBA Competitions, the Technical Delegate will evaluate ITOs based on the criteria developed by the IBA Technical & Competition Rules Commission
+The Technical Delegate will immediately suspend a Referee and/or Judge for the rest of the Competition Day for any wrongdoing.
+Once the Competition is completed, the Technical Delegate will discuss any further recommendation to the Disciplinary Commission regarding sanctioning the Referee and Judge.

-- and the IBA HQ, and will forward the results to the IBA HQ and the IBA Technical & Competition Rules Commission. - 26.2.7.
+- 26.2.6.
+In IBA Competitions, the Technical Delegate will evaluate ITOs based on the criteria developed by the IBA Technical & Competition Rules Commission and the IBA Head Office and will forward the results to the IBA Head Office and the IBA Technical & Competition Rules Commission. - 26.2.7.
 If an International Technical Official or National Technical Official appointed for a Bout is absent, the Technical Delegate will appoint a replacement from the Officials present at the Competition. - 26.2.8.
 If a Bout cannot be held due to a force majeure, the Technical Delegate may order to stop the Bout until it can be satisfactorily resumed. - 26.2.9.
 The Technical Delegate may not work in Bouts involving Boxers from the country where the Technical Delegate was born or resides. - 26.2.10.
-During an IBA Competition, the appointed Technical Delegate will be responsible for cautioning, warning and/or removing accreditation of persons who display improper behavior. - 26.2.11.
+During an IBA Competition, the appointed Technical Delegate will be responsible for cautioning, warning and/or removing accreditation of persons who display improper behaviour. - 26.2.11.
 The detailed duties of the Technical Delegate are listed in the IBA Technical Officials' Regulations.

-RULE 27.
-INTERNATIONAL TECHNICAL OFFICIALS (ITOS)
+27. INTERNATIONAL TECHNICAL OFFICIALS (ITO)